-Professor DeSimpelare has taught a variety of financial accounting and tax classes, most recently advanced financial accounting and advanced federal income taxation.
-He also teaches financial accounting at the University of Michigan Law School.
+DeSimpelare has taught a variety of financial accounting and tax classes, most recently Advanced Financial Accounting and Advanced Federal Income Taxation.
 He has received several awards for outstanding teaching at the undergraduate and graduate level.

-In addition to lecturing, Professor DeSimpelare has been involved in a number of student and community activities, including serving as the faculty advisor for the National Association of Black Accountants, mentor of the University of Michigan Tax Challenge team, and faculty liaison for the Volunteer Income Tax Assistance program.
-He is also active in consulting, corporate seminars, and preparing candidates for the CPA examination.
+In addition to lecturing, DeSimpelare has been involved in a number of student and community activities, including serving as the faculty advisor for the National Association of Black Accountants, mentor of the University of Michigan Tax Challenge team, and faculty liaison for the Volunteer Income Tax Assistance program.
+He is also active in consulting, corporate seminars, and preparing candidates for the Certification Public Accountant (CPA) examination.

 He received his CPA from the State of Michigan in 1987.
 Prior to joining the University of Michigan faculty, he taught at Indiana University, worked as a fixed income security analyst for Conseco, Inc., and as a tax consultant for Ernst & Young.
 He is a member of the Michigan Association of CPAs and the American Taxation Association.